mountaindust/Planktos/README.md

 - Methods
     - `full_pos_history` return the full position history of the swarm, past and present
     - `save_positions_to_csv` save all current and past agent positions to csv
+    - `save_to_vtk` save the positions at each time step to a vtk file. only the positions inside the domain are saved.
     - `calc_re` Calculate the Reynolds number based on environment variables.
     Requires rho and mu to be set in the environment, and diam to be set in swarm
+    - `grid_init` return a grid of initial positions based on a grid. does not set the swarm to these positions.
     - `move` move each agent in the swarm.
 Do not override: see get_positions.
     - `get_positions` returns new physical locations for the agents.
 OVERRIDE THIS WHEN SUBCLASSING!
     - `get_prop` return the property requested as either a single value (if shared) or a numpy array (if varying by individual)